SomeWeekendReading/someweekendreading.github.io/_posts/2026-02-11-fda-nixes-mrna-flu-vax.md

 But&hellip; they changed their minds, or somebody overrode Prasad, or&hellip;.

-So at least the mRNA flu vaccine will be reviewed.
+Now at least the mRNA flu vaccine will be reviewed.
 On the other hand, it'll be too late for this year's flu season, the anti-vax nuts will almost certainly try to prevent approval, and Trump/RFKJr/Prasad/Makary are still campaigning _against_ science.